Decor Ideas

 Layered light

-Daylight, lamp light, and softer evening glow usually do more than one harsh overhead source.
+Daylight, lamp light, and softer evening glow do more than one harsh overhead source.

 5